esrf-bliss/Lima/docs/index.rst

 However you can find stable versions track through git branches and tags on github.com.

-The latest stable branch is **core-1.7** and the latest release tag is **core-1.7.2**.

-Please, feel free to fork/clone or download Lima at http://github.com/esrf-bliss/Lima .
+Please, feel free to fork/clone or download Lima at http://github.com/esrf-bliss/Lima.

 For latest changes, refers to the :download:`Release Notes <./ReleaseNotes.txt>` (Also available under the Git repository master branch as ReleaseNotes.txt text file).